abuisman/freudjs/README.md

 }
 ````

 For brevity the above code is in ES6, but you can use any class you want.
-Freud creates an instance like this: `new behaviour(element, options = {})`.
+FreudJS creates an instance like this: `new behaviour(element, options = {})`.

-You can now tell Freud about the behaviour like so:
+You can now tell FreudJS about the behaviour like so:

 `Freud.register(IncreaseCount)`

-Freud now knows this behaviour as 'IncreaseCount'.
+FreudJS now knows this behaviour as 'IncreaseCount'.
 If you want to use a different name you can do:

 `Freud.register('OtherName', IncreaseCount)`